-In the private sector, pensions have been funded already since the initial stages of the scheme, whereas in the public sector, pensions have been funded for slightly more than two decades.
+In the private sector, pensions have been funded already since the initial stages of the scheme, whereas in the public sector, pensions have been funded for three decades.
 The funding follows different principles in the private and in the public sector, and the investment rules are also different.

 The share of investments in Finnish objects has declined in recent years while the share of investments in countries outside the eurozone has grown.
-The ratios in the different areas remained virtually unchanged in 2017, with
+The ratios in the different areas in 2018 were:

 The law stipulates that pension assets must be invested diversely, profitably and securely.
 The issue is phrased slightly differently in the acts concerning the various pension providers, but the central intent is the same.
 The regulation means that the investment operations of the pension providers cannot focus solely on minimising risks or maximising profit.
 Instead, the pension providers must look for a a compromise between these two opposing goals.

 Each pension provider makes their independent investment decisions.
 Their board of directors is responsible for the investment operations.
 Private sector pension providers must draw up an annual investment plan, which the board of directors approves.
-Naturally, although they are not under legal obligation to do so, public sector pension providers also draw up investment plans.
+Although public sector pension providers are not under legal obligation to do so, they also draw up investment plans.

-Private and public sector pension investment operations are presented separately on this site because the rules governing them differ significantly from each other in terms of risk coverage and liability calculations and solvency rules.
+Private and public sector pension investment operations are presented separately on this site because the rules governing them differ significantly from each other in terms of solvency and liability calculations and risk coverage.

 More on other sites